Towards a company wide coding standard

 The first action to be taken is to define or adopt a coding standard.
 Usually a coding standard consists of a set of programming rules (e.g. “Do not compare two floating point numbers.”), naming conventions (e.g. “Classes should start with capital C.”) and layout specifications (e.g. “Indent 4 spaces.”).

-Here is a list of most frequently used coding standards for the mainstream industrial programming languages.
+Here is a list of the most frequently used coding standards for mainstream industrial programming languages, that are used by our customers:

 It is convenient to have your coding standard available in a database or at least in hyperlinked HTML or XML instead of a plain document.
 This will help you to reuse coding standard info in later stages, e.g. jump from violations in the IDE to the corresponding description of the coding rule in the standard or generate a list of coding rules that must be used during code review because they are not checked automatically by a tool.